Simply Business homepage

 How to Boost Your Business with These Customer Service Tips

 Imagine this.
 You sit down at a new restaurant, and it takes 45 minutes for a server to visit your table.
-Finally, you speak up, “Can I get a glass of water?”
+Finally, you say, “Can I get a glass of water?”

 Even if the food was to die for, would you return?
-According to research from New Voice Media, 51% of customers wouldn’t return to a business after only one bad experience.
+According to a report from PwC.com, 32% of customers will walk away from a business after only one bad experience.

-Customer service is just as important as offering a great product—and possibly more so.
+Small business customer service is just as important as offering a great product — and possibly more so.
 That’s because technology connects us and creates a forum for online reviews.
-In fact, 72% of customers won’t purchase from a company until they’ve read its reviews first.

 If you aren’t currently placing a high priority on learning customer service tips to avoid those bad reviews, you need to start now.
-It takes minutes for someone to have a bad experience and tell the world, potentially costing your business money.
+It takes minutes for someone to have a bad experience and tell the world, potentially costing money for your business.

-That’s why I’m here to teach you the customer service tips that could transform your business.
-Best of all, each of these tips can be used right now, meaning you’re just a few minutes away from taking your business to the next level.
+That’s why I’m here to share good customer service tips that could transform your business.
+Best of all, these customer support tips can be used right now, meaning you’re just a few minutes away from potentially taking your business to the next level.

-Why Invest Time in Learning Customer Service Tips?
+Why Invest Time in Learning the Best Customer Service Tips?

 Sure, you want to avoid bad reviews.
-But there are other great reasons to improve customer service as well.
+But there are other great reasons to improve small business customer service as well.

 • You can charge more for your product or services.
-If you’re known for your customer service, people may be willing to pay you more.
-One study says Americans are willing to spend 17% more to buy from businesses with excellent service.
+If you’re known for your customer service, people may be willing to pay more.
+According to a study from PwC.com, the majority of consumers are willing spend extra for exceptional customer service quality.

 • You can retain and acquire new customers.
-Great customer service makes it much more likely that your current customers will go out of their way to recommend your business to other people.
-That’s why customer service is an essential foundation to great word-of-mouth marketing!
+Excellent customer service makes it more likely that your small business customers will go out of their way to recommend your business to others.
+That’s why customer service is an essential foundation for great word-of-mouth marketing!

 • You can stand out from the competition.
-You can offer the same product at the same price, but you have a better chance of winning the market if you offer a standout experience.
+You can offer the same product at the same price, but you have a better chance of winning the market if you provide a standout small business customer experience.

 • You can gain useful insights.
 Great customer service involves listening to your customers’ feedback and making changes to better serve them.
-Their feedback can even help you improve your product or service.
+Their feedback may even help you improve your product or service.

 Sold on the reasons why you should improve customer service?
 Good!
-Now let’s talk about six practical ways you can make your customers happier today.
+Now let’s talk about five practical ways to help make your customers happier today.

 5 Customer Service Tips You Can Start Using Right Now